Members with low income

 In some areas, girls from lower income households and areas are simply less likely to join us, so it helps to actively promote guiding in schools, community centres and youth clubs in these underrepresented places.

 When people know all the full costs it helps them to budget.
 So if you're planning a trip, include it in your subscriptions charges.
 If you're planning a residential, include all transport, activities, accommodation and food costs in the total for girls and volunteers.

 Start a uniform bank

 Join together in your district or division, or find an informal way to recycle uniforms in your unit.

 Keep hold of books and other unit materials so that girls can access them without having to own a copy.

 Look for ways to reduce costs when you're planning meetings or trips so you can keep subscriptions low.
 Find out about discounts for booking as a group.

-Challenge your Guides or members of The Senior Section to think creatively and plan a meeting on a shoestring.
+Challenge your Guides, Rangers or members of The Senior Section to think creatively and plan a meeting on a shoestring.

 Ways to raise extra money